Djambi: Killing a chief in power

+If the reporter kills a chief in power, the chief's corpse remains in the maze, blocking any other chief from entering the maze until a player moves their necromobile (if one is available) to enter the maze and move the corpse.
+Similar to the situation when an assassin enters the maze to kill a chief, the necromobile must make an additional move to exit the maze on the same turn.

+Similarly, a diplomat may enter the maze to displace a living chief in power, and is required to take an additional move to exit the maze on the same turn after the chief is moved.

+The original rules humorously state these additional exit moves are mandatory to avoid a "precarious" situation that would leave an assassin empowered in the maze.

 Alliances and betrayals

 There can be informal agreements or alliances between the players, but there is no rule to prevent any betrayal.

 End of the game

-The game ends when a player has killed the chiefs of all of the other players.
+The game ends when only one chief remains.

 Variants

 Three-player variant

 The pieces of the missing fourth player are "hostages".
-These pieces can be killed or moved by the pieces of the players.
+These pieces can be killed or moved by the pieces of the players, but cannot move or kill on their own.
 When the chief is captured, the normal rules to take control of them apply.
 The hostage chief can be placed in the maze, but it has no influence on the game.

+Influence

+Guy Debord was gifted a Djambi set in the 1970s by Gérard Lebovici, but found it unrealistic and developed A Game of War, publishing it in 1978.